Shiv Sena rules out joining Congress-led alliance

 Senior Shiv Sena leaders have ruled out the possibility of the party walking into the Congress-led alliance.
-They were reacting to a statement by former chief minister Prithviraj Chavan that the Congress might consider including Sena in its fold if the party withdraws support to the Fadnavis government.
+The leaders were reacting to a statement by former chief minister Prithviraj Chavan that the Congress might consider including Sena in its fold if the party withdraws support to the Fadnavis government.

 “There is no question of joining the Congress-led alliance at the national level.
 At our national executive meeting, we have already decided to go solo in the coming elections and therefore is no question of joining any alliance,” Sena spokesperson Sanjay Raut told The Indian Express on Wednesday.